pulsejet/nextcloud-oidc-login/README.md

     // Enable use of WebDAV via OIDC bearer token.
     'oidc_login_webdav_enabled' => false,

+    // Enable removal of special characters in UID.
+    // The default value is false.
+    'oidc_login_allow_special_characters' => true,

     // Enable authentication with user/password for DAV clients that do not
     // support token authentication (e.g. DAVx⁵)